Azure/kubeflow-labs/3-gpus/README.md

 ### Requesting GPU(s)

-K8s has a concept of resource `requests` allowing you to specify how much CPU, RAM and GPU should be reserved for a specific container, and `limits` allowing you to specify the maximum amount of resources a container should consume.
+K8s has a concept of resource `requests` and `limits` allowing you to specify how much CPU, RAM and GPU should be reserved for a specific container.
-By default, if no `requests` and `limits` is specified for CPU or RAM on a container, K8s will schedule it on any node and run the container with unbounded CPU and memory limits.
+By default, if no `limits` is specified for CPU or RAM on a container, K8s will schedule it on any node and run the container with unbounded CPU and memory limits.

 > *To know more on K8s `requests` and `limits`, see [Managing Compute Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).*

 However, things are different for GPUs.
-If no GPU is requested, K8s will run the pod on any node (with or without GPU), and will not expose the GPU even if the node has one.
-So you need to explicitly request the exact number of GPUs that should be assigned to your container.
+If no `limit` is defined for GPU, K8s will run the pod on any node (with or without GPU), and will not expose the GPU even if the node has one.
+So you need to explicitly set the `limit` to the exact number of GPUs that should be assigned to your container.
 Also, not that while you can request for a fraction of a CPU, you cannot request a franction of a GPU.
 One GPU can thus only be assigned to one container at a time.
 The name for the GPU resource in K8s is `alpha.kubernetes.io/nvidia-gpu` for versions `1.8` and below and `nvidia.com/gpu` for versions > `1.9`.
 Note that currently only NVIDIA GPUs are supported.

-To request GPU, you should provide a value to `spec.containers[].resources.requests.alpha.kubernetes.io/nvidia-gpu`, in YAML this would looks like:
+To set the `limit` for GPU, you should provide a value to `spec.containers[].resources.limits.alpha.kubernetes.io/nvidia-gpu`, in YAML this would looks like:

 ```yaml
 [...]